-2. Describe your workplace in a time of social distancing or isolation.
+2. Describe your makeshift studio or workplace in a time of social distancing or isolation.

 3. How has sharing your work with co-creatives or others shifted?

 The shift has been social, revolving around the showing and the powerful experience of viewing art in person.
 The Pandemic suddenly cut off this vital main artery and critical visual platform.
 At the time the pandemic hit I had a solo show of my work on exhibition at the Creighton Leid Gallery.
 The last week of the show I received a frantic phone call from Jess Benjamin, the Gallery Director, saying Creighton was closing down campus the following day and we had to get my work down roger, as it could be months before anyone was again allowed access to the Building.